Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

 But as the highest-ranked and most beloved imperial consort of the emperor, she had been respected and treated as a real empress, and her family obtained paramount power.

-When a large-scale rebellion war caused huge destructions and seriously declined the empire, Yang took the blame for seducing the emperor and empowering her incapable brother, using her own life.
+When a large-scale rebellion war caused huge destruction and seriously declined the empire, Yang took the blame for seducing the emperor and empowering her incapable brother, with her own life.

 Liu E the Empress Zhangxian Mingsu (969 — 1033):